open-chaos/experiment-catalog/kubernetes/delete_named_node/README.md

 # Delete a Kubernetes Node Chaos Experiment

-This experiment explores whether my application can maintain itself when a named random Kubernetes node is deleted.
+This experiment explores whether my application can maintain itself when a named Kubernetes node is deleted.

 ## Setup for Experiment Execution